yuqian2003/CANOE/README.md

-# Chaotic Neural Oscillator Network for Next Location Prediction 🧠
+# Beyond Regularity: Modeling Chaotic Mobility Patterns for Next Location Prediction 🧠

-CNOLP is a novel model designed to predict a user's next destination by effectively balancing their periodic and chaotic movement patterns, while also leveraging contextual information for improved accuracy.
+CANOE is a novel model designed to predict a user's next destination by effectively balancing their periodic and chaotic movement patterns, while also leveraging contextual information for improved accuracy.

 ## Introduction 🌟